Calculation

-A calculation is a deliberate mathematical process that transforms one or more inputs into one or more outputs or results.
+A calculation is a deliberate mathematical process that transforms a plurality of inputs into a singular or plurality of outputs, known also as a result or results.
 The term is used in a variety of senses, from the very definite arithmetical calculation of using an algorithm, to the vague heuristics of calculating a strategy in a competition, or calculating the chance of a successful relationship between two people.

 For example, multiplying 7 by 6 is a simple algorithmic calculation.
 Extracting the square root or the cube root of a number using mathematical models is a more complex algorithmic calculation.

 Statistical estimations of the likely election results from opinion polls also involve algorithmic calculations, but produces ranges of possibilities rather than exact answers.